machaao/gpt-3-chatbot/README.md

 ## A ChatGPT-esque Powered AI Chatbot Template (Powered by GPT-3) ##
-The intent of this template is to serve as a reference guide for fellow developers looking to build and / or monetize AI GPT-3 chatbots on Web and Native Android.
+The intent of this template is to serve as a reference guide for fellow developers looking to build and / or monetize AI GPT-3 chatbots on Web and Mobile.

 ## Live Web Demo ##
 ![figure](images/img.png)